HPE advances hybrid cloud strategy by extending AI, composability and partnerships

 With HPE SimpliVity, customers can deploy a pool of HCI nodes alone or alongside other storage, benefitting from HPE SimpliVity’s always-on deduplication and compression that drives capacity and bandwidth efficiency, and built-in backup/recovery and disaster recovery.Enhancing and expanding HCI

-HPE SimpliVity is the hyperconverged infrastructure platform for data centre virtualisation and edge workloads, with rapid 105.3% year-over-year growth.
+HPE SimpliVity is the hyperconverged infrastructure platform for data center virtualisation and edge workloads, with rapid 105.3% year-over-year growth.
 Today, HPE is enhancing its HPE SimpliVity HCI offering, as well as extending a hyperconverged experience to a converged architecture.

 HPE is integrating HPE InfoSight AI operations into HPE SimpliVity to simplify virtual machine management and free IT staff.

 Together, HPE SimpliVity and HPE InfoSight, the AI for infrastructure, provides customers with global visibility into detailed system, performance, and capacity utilisation—enabling predictive data analytics and recommendations for system and performance optimisation.